Jish123K/advance-invoice-generator-/README.md

 python invoice.py

 This will create a new invoice file in the current directory.
 The invoice file will include the following information:
+The invoice number

+The date of the invoice

+The customer's name and address

+The product or service that was sold

+The quantity of the product or service that was sold

+The unit price of the product or service

+The total amount due

+The payment terms

+Users can then edit the invoice file to add additional information, such as the invoice description and the tax rate.
+When the invoice is complete, users can save it by running the following command:

+python invoice.py -s

+This will save the invoice file in the current directory.
+Users can then send the invoice to their customer by email or by printing it out.

+The Advance Invoice Generator is a useful tool for businesses that need to create invoices quickly and easily.
+The project is open-source and available on GitHub, so users can customize it to meet their specific needs.